Arjunm03/jic3313-aidocumentvalidationservice/README.md

 - Navigate to the server folder.
 - Run the command "node server.js" to start the backend and connect to the database.
 - Navigate to the client folder.
-- Run the command "npm start" to start the frontend.
+- Run the command "npm start" to start the front end.
 The application should then automatically load in your browser.

 ## Troubleshooting:
+Below are some common issues when running the application:

+- The app is not automatically loading in my browser - simply connect to the port by typing http://localhost:3000/ in the URL bar on your browser.
+- The app is automatically giving me an error when it opens - this is because your backend has not been started.
+Ensure that you go into the server folder, then run the command "node server.js" and get confirmation that the database has been connected to.
+- My documents are suddenly not uploading - Ensure that your connection to the database was not lost.
+If it was, quit the backend process in your terminal and restart it using the "node server.js" command.
+This should reconnect to the database and documents should begin to get uploaded again.

 # Release Notes
+## Version 1.0.0
+### Features:

+### Known Bugs:

+### Bugfixes:

 ## Version 0.4.0
 ### Features:
 - Increased accuracy of validation model